rubik/rubik.github.io/content/post/ab-testing-math.md

 different.
 As just pointed out, such an error is not serious when the proportions are only trivially different.
 It becomes serious only when the proportions differ to an important extent.
-The practical control over the Type II error must therefore begin with the investigator's specifying just what difference is of sufficient importance to be detected, and must continue with the investigator's specifying the desired probability of actually detecting it.
+The practical control over the Type II error must therefore begin with the experiment designer specifying just what difference is of sufficient importance to be detected, and must continue with the designer specifying the desired probability of actually detecting it.
 This probability, denoted $1 - \beta$, is called the **power** of the test; the quantity $\beta$ is the probability of failing to find the specified difference to be statistically significant.